 8.3 Membership Application Process

-At the Board meeting following receipt of the application, the Board shall consider the application and vote on accepting the applicant as a member of the Society.
-The Board shall assign a classification to the applicant.
+At the Board meeting following receipt of the application, the Board shall consider the application and the Board of Governors shall vote on accepting the applicant as a member of the Society.
+The Board of Governors shall assign a classification to the applicant.

 8.4 Membership Certificate